-The paper envelope used hot air, less dense than the surrounding one, to obtain a force or upward thrust necessary to lift it off the ground according to the well-known Archimede's principle.

-Montgolfier was in seventh heaven, immediately wrote to his brother Étienne instructing him to prepare a large quantity of taffeta (shiny silk) and sturdy hemp ropes.

-Étienne was also a brilliant man, with a lot of inventiveness, a lot of imagination and fascinated by the scientific discoveries of those times, he had a more regular and business-oriented character than Joseph.

-We arrive at May 6th 1783 when the Montgolfier brothers made a rudimentary silk wrap, held in place by a hemp rope, which they placed over a wood fire.
-When the rope was loosened, the casing rose for about 20 meters and then moved and made a journey lasting about 30 minutes.
-In a small spacecraft tied to the casing there was a kitten that meowed insistently throughout the journey but when it landed it presented no visible problems.
+The paper envelope used hot air, less dense than the surrounding one, to obtain a force or upward thrust necessary to lift it off the ground according to the well-known Archimedes' principle.
+Delighted Montgolfier immediately wrote to his brother, Étienne. instructing him to prepare a large quantity of taffeta and sturdy hemp ropes. Étienne was also a brilliant inventive man with imagination and fascinated by the scientific discoveries of the times.
+He had a more regular and business-oriented character than Joseph.
+On 6 May 1783 the Montgolfier brothers made a rudimentary silk wrap, held in place by a hemp rope, which they placed over a wood fire.
+When the rope was loosened, the casing rose for about 20 metres then moved and made a journey lasting about 30 minutes.
+In a small spacecraft tied to the casing there was a kitten that mewed insistently throughout the journey but when it landed it presented no visible problems.
 Encouraged by this experience, the Montgolfier brothers produced other similar devices which they further perfected.

-On June 4th 1783 came the fateful day of the presentation to the public of their discovery.
-In front of the convent des Cordeliers, in the main square of Annonay, a large audience of about 100 people was officially attending the event.
-The Montgolfier brothers had prepared a spherical balloon made of paper and silk of 11 meters in diameter, which they placed over a fire of straw and wool.
+On 4 June 1783 came the fateful day of the presentation to the public of their discovery.
+Before the Convent des Cordeliers, in the main square of Annonay, a large audience of about 100 people officially attending the event.
+The Montgolfier brothers had prepared a spherical balloon made of paper and silk of 11 metres in diameter, which they placed over a fire of straw and wool.
 Two men took care of the bonfire while 8 other men, with great difficulty, held the balloon until Joseph Montgolfier gave the order to let it go.
 The straw and wool produced a big black and stinking smoke, which however passed almost unnoticed in the face of the experiment.
-The balloon soared up to 1,000 meters in height, then moved slowly, and landed softly over 2,000 meters away in a vineyard near Annonay.
+The balloon soared up to 1,000 metres in height, then moved slowly, and landed softly over 2,000 metres away in a vineyard near Annonay.
 The experiment aroused great interest throughout France and the Montgolfier brothers were invited to repeat the experiment.

-On September 19th, 1783, in front of the Royal Palace of Versailles, in the presence of the court of the Sun King Louis XVI, Queen Marie Antoinette and of a huge crowd, the Montgolfier brothers presented their latest creation: the Martia balloon (Photo N° 1), a 12.5 meter diameter balloon made with cotton and paper elegantly painted and decorated.
+On 19 September 19 1783, in front of the Royal Palace of Versailles, in the presence of the court of the King, Queen Marie Antoinette and of a huge crowd, the Montgolfier brothers presented their latest creation: the Martia balloon (Photo N° 1),.